 Our brains rely on a careful balance of chemical and hormones that control our thoughts, feelings, and actions.
 Alcohol disrupts this balance.
 Initially, you may have a feeling of being relaxed and confident.
 This is because the part of the brain causing ‘inhibition’ is affected.
 As more of the brain is affected, there is more hormonal imbalance resulting in feelings of anger, aggression, and anxiety.
 Therefore alcohol is known as a natural ‘depressant’.
 It is important to keep health risks from drinking alcohol to a low level.
 This is best achieved by drinking no more than the recommended 14 units per week.

 It is ok to have the odd glass of wine, but may be tempting to drink more if you are feeling low, and this is likely to make you feel worse.
 It may be helpful to try some social activities that can help boost your mood, like meeting a friend for a walk, indulging in a relaxing massage, or just taking time out for a yoga class.
-There are some free classes – designed for menopause – you can try here on Health & Her.
+There are some free yoga classes – designed for menopause – to try here on Health & Her.
+It may be daunting to consider limiting your alcohol intake, but it can get you feeling more like yourself.
+Presenter Janey Lee Grace offers some great tips and support on how to start your journey here.

 Pharmacy ‘over the counter’ medications